-United Airlines and JetBlue just unveiled their Blue Sky partnership, a reciprocal loyalty deal that will let you earn and spend miles across both carriers—and open up elite perks in the future.
+United Airlines and JetBlue just unveiled their Blue Sky partnership, a reciprocal loyalty deal that will let you earn and spend miles across both carriers, and open up elite perks in the future.
 Subject to regulatory approval, the collaboration is set to roll out this fall and could reshape how you use your award miles on domestic and international routes.

-The tail fins of a jetBlue and United Airlines airplane against a blue sky with clouds, featuring the text 'Blue Sky'.
+The tail fins of a jetBlue and United Airlines airplane against a blue sky with clouds, featuring the text

 What Is the Blue Sky Partnership?